-Doing income tax returns in the Netherlands
+Doing your income tax return in the Netherlands

 The start of the year doesn’t just bring New Year’s resolutions, but also the need to settle your income tax return.
-In the Netherlands, the fiscal year runs from January 1 to December 31.
+In the Netherlands, the fiscal year runs from 1 January to 31 December.
 Around the first week of February the tax authorities start sending invitations to submit your income tax return.
-In general, the tax return has to be submitted before April 1.
-If you receive the tax form much later than February, a different submission date will be applicable.
-This date will be mentioned on the form.
+In general, the tax return has to be submitted before 1 May.
+However, if you submit your return before 1 April, the tax authorities will assess your return before 1 July.

-Types of forms
+Types of Dutch tax return

 > P form: Most common tax form for those who are in a regular employment situation and have resided in the Netherlands the entire year.

 > M form: For those who arrived in the Netherlands during the year and became a resident or for those who were a resident and left the Netherlands during the year.

 > C form: For non-residents who have had Dutch-sourced income during the year.